Atrial Fibrillation

 AFib can cause your heart to beat irregularly.
 You may feel a fluttering sensation in your chest that comes and goes unpredictably.

-When caught early, you can restore your heart’s normal rhythm with medication or minimally invasive procedures, such as catheter ablation.
+When caught early, you can control your heart rhythm with medication or restore your normal heart rhythm with minimally invasive procedures, such as catheter ablation.

 The heart is a muscular pump made up of valves, pipes and an electrical system.
 Problems within the electrical system cause irregular heart rhythms (arrhythmias).
 AFib is the most common type of arrhythmia.